tomhirst/luckybuy-evm/README.md

    - The commit/reveal scheme helps protect against front-running.

 These security considerations should be carefully reviewed during the security audit, with particular attention to the cosigner system and random number generation implementation.

+## Fee Calculations

+The LuckyBuy protocol implements a two-tier fee structure:

+### Fee Structure

+1. **Flat Fee**: A fixed amount taken off the top of every commit.
+This pays for the transfer fee of the Open Edition token

+   - This fee is added directly to the treasury balance
+   - It is not subject to the protocol fee calculation
+   - It is not returned to the user, even if the commit expires

+2. **Protocol Fee**: A percentage-based fee calculated on the amount after the flat fee
+   - This fee is calculated using the formula: `protocolFee = (amount * protocolFee) / BASE_POINTS`
+   - The protocol fee is tracked separately in the `protocolBalance`
+   - It is returned to the user if the commit expires

+### Fee Calculation Process

+When a user commits funds, the following calculations occur:

+1. The flat fee is subtracted from the total amount sent: `amountAfterFlatFee = msg.value - flatFee`
+2. The commit amount is calculated by applying the protocol fee formula to the amount after flat fee: `commitAmount = (amountAfterFlatFee * BASE_POINTS) / (BASE_POINTS + protocolFee)`
+3. The protocol fee is calculated as the difference: `protocolFee = amountAfterFlatFee - commitAmount`

+### Example Calculation

+For a commit with:

+- Total amount sent: 1.01 ETH
+- Flat fee: 0.01 ETH
+- Protocol fee: 5% (500 basis points)

+The calculation would be:

+1. Amount after flat fee: 1.01 ETH - 0.01 ETH = 1 ETH
+2. Protocol fee: 1 ETH \* 5% = 0.05 ETH
+3. Commit amount: 0.95 ETH

+### Fee Configuration

+The fees can be configured by the contract admin:

+- `setFlatFee(uint256 flatFee_)`: Sets the flat fee amount
+- `setProtocolFee(uint256 protocolFee_)`: Sets the protocol fee percentage (in basis points)

+The protocol fee is limited to a maximum of 100% (10000 basis points).

+## Verification

+`forge verify-contract 0x0178070d088C235e1Dc2696D257f90B3ded475a3 src/LuckyBuy.sol:LuckyBuy --constructor-args $(cast abi-encode "constructor(uint256,uint256,address,address,address)" 500 825000000000000 0x2918F39540df38D4c33cda3bCA9edFccd8471cBE 0xBdAa680FcD544acc373c5f190449575768Ac4822 0x7C51fAEe5666B47b2F7E81b7a6A8DEf4C76D47E3) --chain-id 1 --watch`